Automattic/newspack-development-environment/README.md

 Most of the steps are one-time setup that you may or may not need to do depending on your existing configuration and what you have installed.

 All of this assumes you are working on a Mac or a Linux.
-Before starting this, be sure you have an account at github.com and a github.com account and general experience cloning repositories.
+Before starting, be sure you have a github.com account and general experience cloning repositories.
 All code snippets should be run in the Terminal application.

 # Install the Prerequisites